sightsdev/sights/docs/extending.md

     A more basic sensor could just return a single string or number value.

-3. Add a section to your configuration files for your new sensor
+3. Add a section to the config schema for your sensor.

+    The interface can generate the necessary configuration file additions for your new sensor if you specify requirements in the schema located at `SIGHTSInterface/js/sights.config.schema.js`.

+    Sensors are defined in the list `properties.sensors.items.anyOf`.
     The only required options are whether the sensor is enabled, and how often to poll it.
-This would be sufficient for the above example.

     ```json
     {
-        "type": "bme280",
+        "type": "object",
-        "name": "BME280 multi-sensor (front)",
-        "enabled": true,
-        "period": 3
+        "title": "BME280 (Temperature, Pressure, Humidity)",
+        "options": {
+            "collapsed": true
         },
-    ```

-4. Add the interface side code.

-    > This section is outdated, will be fixed shortly

-    This is naturally very dependent on the type of sensor you are including.
-Essenitally, add the HTML code and then add an additional `if` statement for your sensor into the `SIGHTSInterface/js/sights.sensors.js` file.
-It should look something like this:

-    ```js
-    // Get temperature data for line graph
-    if ("bme280" in obj) {
-        var data = obj["bme280"];
-        // Remove oldest element
-        tempChartConfig.data.datasets[0].data.shift();
-        // Push new element
-        tempChartConfig.data.datasets[0].data.push(data[0]);
+        "properties": {
+            "enabled": {
+                "type": "boolean",
+                "title": "Enable",
+                "description": "Whether the BME280 sensor is enabled",
+                "format": "checkbox",
+                "default": true
+            },
+            "type": {
+                "type": "string",
+                "title": "Type",
+                "enum": [
+                    "bme280"
+                ],
+                "default": "bme280",
+                "format": "radio"
+            },
+            "name": {
+                "type": "string",
+                "title": "Name",
+                "description": "The pretty name for the BME280 sensor.",
+                "default": "New Sensor"
+            },
+            "period": {
+                "type": "number",
+                "title": "Update Period",
+                "description": "How often, in seconds, the BME280 sensor is polled.",
+                "default": 3
+            },
+            "display_on": {
+                "type": "array",
+                "title": "Display On",
-        // Update chart to display new data
+                "description": "A list of graph UIDs to display this sensor's data on.",
-        tempChart.update();
+                "items": {
+                    "type": "string",
+                    "title": "Graph UID"
                 }
+            }
+        }
+    }

     ```

+4. (Optional) Create a sensor graph.

+    A sensor graph is a javascript class that determines how sensor data is displayed on the interface.
+In many cases, you may be able to use an existing graph to display the data from your new sensor.

+    Our BME280 sensor wrapper returns three readings per `get_data()` request, making it incompatible with any existing sensor graphs.
+A fix that allows this is planned.

+    A new sensor graph class can extend the existing "abstract" class Graph (`SIGHTSInterface/js/graphs/graph.js`) for an easy framework to build your graph class around.

 5. Test it!